BorisKozo/extensibility.js/README.md

  addin this builder can build.
 If the _type_ of a builder is ````null```` then the builder is the default builder for all addin types.
 You may manipulate the builders order within the registry by using the _order_ property of the builder addin.
+ You may specify the _preBuildTarget_ property of a builder.
+When this property is specified, the builder will run the build function of the builder with _type_ = _preBuildTarget_ if such a builder exists before the build function is called.
+ Your builder will get the result of the build function run by the pre build builder.
+This allows you to chain builders.
+ For example if you want some pre processing done before a set of builders are run, you may write the logic in another builder and specify that builder type as the _preBuildTarget_ of all the builders that need the pre processing.

  ```js
    //Create a builder that can build addins of type monkey